 The first Training school was held at SPRU, University of Sussex, in January 2017.
 It focused on long-term transformative change, including innovation policy for transformative change, inclusive innovation, policy mixes, transition governance, including issues of democracy and technocracy (role of experts and citizens), research impact, interdisciplinarity and transdisciplinary (this included practical training in how to write a blog), inclusive innovation, alternative science and technology indicators.

-The school at Utrecht University will focus on actors, networks and institutions within innovation systems, institutional theory, network theory, modes of governance in innovation systems, (constructive) technology assessment, responsible innovation, user innovation, bibliometrics, patentometrics, (social) network analysis, demand-led innovation policy.
-To be held summer 2017.
+The school at Utrecht University focused on actors, networks and institutions within innovation systems, institutional theory, network theory, modes of governance in innovation systems, (constructive) technology assessment, responsible innovation, user innovation, bibliometrics, patentometrics, (social) network analysis, demand-led innovation policy.
+Held summer 2017.

-The school in Lund University will focus on geography of innovation, proximity, territorial innovation models (e.g. clusters, regional innovation systems), innovation in the core & periphery, globalization (global value chains, global production networks, global innovation networks), multi-scalar dimensions of networks, institutions and governance, geography of transitions, entrepreneurship, regional structural change, regional policy.
-To be held in Winter 2017/18.
+The school in Lund University focused on geography of innovation, proximity, territorial innovation models (e.g. clusters, regional innovation systems), innovation in the core & periphery, globalization (global value chains, global production networks, global innovation networks), multi-scalar dimensions of networks, institutions and governance, geography of transitions, entrepreneurship, regional structural change, regional policy.
+Held in Winter 2017/18.

-The school at University of Oslo will focus on the science system, science and technology studies, university-industry relations, the relationship between research and innovation, public understanding of science, IPR, healthcare research and innovation, scientific publishing, science and technology policy, research governance, research funding, research evaluation, impact assessment.
-To be held Summer 2018.
+The school at University of Oslo focused on the science system, science and technology studies, university-industry relations, the relationship between research and innovation, public understanding of science, IPR, healthcare research and innovation, scientific publishing, science and technology policy, research governance, research funding, research evaluation, impact assessment.
+Held Summer 2018.

 Eu-SPRI Early Career Researcher Conferences · ECC